samuba/ereader-mangas/README.md

 # features

 - utilizes as much of the screen as possible
+- fast image loads (because of prefetching next images + caching layer.
+Actually faster than the source)
 - powerful search
 - over 33.7000 Mangas
 - remembers last reading position